Environment Variable & Secrets

 1. Navigate to Console

-3. Select Environment Variables tab in the left panel and click New Variable button.
+3. Select Variables tab in the left panel and click New Variable button.
 Select if you want to create a classic environment variable or an environment variable as file.

 Variables